mmontone/neo4cl/README.md

 ### What it doesn't do

 - anything involving Cypher itself.
-It takes a string, and assumes the server will know what to do with it.
+It forwards the query string, and assumes the server will know what to do with it.
-- connection pooling.
-Each request is a whole new voyage of discovery.
-I did say it's simple.
+- the BOLT protocol.
+I'll be happy to add it, but haven't even begun work on that.

+### How it works

 It's organised around a `neo4j-rest-server` object, which holds the details needed for connecting to a Neo4J server.
-Its initargs are:
+Its initargs and defaults are:
-- protocol (optional: defaults to 'http')
-- hostname (optional: defaults to 'localhost')
-- port (optional: defaults to 7474)
-- dbuser - the username with which you're authenticating to the Neo4J server
-- dbpasswd - the password with which you're authenticating to the Neo4J server
+- :protocol - default = "http"
+- :hostname - default = "localhost"
+- :port - default = 7474
+- :dbuser - default = "neo4j"
+- :dbpasswd - default = "neo4j"

-It even comes with a suitably basic test-suite, in the package `neo4cl-test`, and it requires the FiveAM framework.
+It even comes with a suitably basic test-suite, in the package `neo4cl-test`, which requires the FiveAM framework.

 ## Example usage: